 The Open The Dovecote Ring Game is a simple song and circle dance activity that’s great for building confidence and making friends.

-Although you could play this game at any time of year, it’s a perfect activity for Whitsun, or Pentecost.
+You could of course play this game at any time of year, but it’s a perfect activity for Whitsun, or Pentecost.
 This is when Christians around the world celebrate the arrival of the Holy Spirit on the eighth Sunday after Easter.

 The name Whitsun is short for White Sunday as it has always been the tradition to wear white on this holiday, perhaps to symbolise the coming of the Holy Spirit, but also to celebrate the coming of the new summer season when the countryside itself dresses in white blossom.

 However, the dove is a universal symbol peace and this game is a wonderful way to embrace and celebrate that.